vansh-tambi/vansh-tambi/README.md

 <div align="center">

 **InnovateX Ideathon** — 3rd out of 150 teams.
-Pitched a fintech idea to investors in front of 2500+ people.
-One of the more nerve-wracking things I have done.
+Pitched a fintech startup to investors and an audience of 2500+.

-**Smart India Hackathon 2024** — Worked on an AI Career Counseling system as part of the national-level submission.
+**Certificate of Excellence** — Awarded by Coding Ninjas for Data Structures and Algorithms.

-**HackX 3.0** — Made it to Round 2 at Manipal University Jaipur with an AI Legal Advisor concept.
+**HackX 3.0** — Round 2 Qualifier at Manipal University Jaipur with an AI Legal Advisor project.

-**IICPC** — Competed in the regional ICPC-style coding contest.
+**IICPC** — Competitor in the regional ICPC-style coding contest.

-**DSA Certification** — Coding Studio structured DSA program.

-**Generative AI with Python** — 32.5-hour Udemy course on LLM pipelines and agent workflows.
+**Generative AI with Python** — Certification covering LLM pipelines and agent workflows.

 <br/>